Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

 This is a work in progress, but over time should reflect the entirety of my toolset.
 My hope is to keep this up-to-date because things change regularly.
 If there’s something you’d like to know and you don’t see it here ask in the comments at the bottom of the page!

-I realize that the following is a ridiculously large menagerie of gear.
-That’s an occupational hazard.
-I review more gear than the average bear, but I do keep the stuff that suits me best.
-One small point, I almost always buy all the gear I use.
+One small point, I almost always buy all the tools I use.
 I generally don’t ask for or use review units or loaners.
 I think it gives me a more realistic idea of what owning this gear is like, and this way I’m not beholden to anyone.
 Any exceptions are indicated below.

 Home Studio

 I have a ~400 sq ft office in the attic of our house with several book shelves two huge desks – one for personal stuff and one Corsair Platform 6 Creator Desk for streaming.
 Attached to the Corsair are three Sony FX-30 cameras, two Elgato Duo Key Lights, a KinoFlo Diva-Lite 41 LED key light.
 I have two M1 Mac minis and a M3 Max MacBook Pro on the desk for streaming.
 The cameras are connected to a BlackMagic ATEM Mini Extreme 8-port video switcher.
 I use the surprisingly excellent RodeCaster Duo mixer for audio mixing.
 The Aphex effects on the Rode do a great job of noise reduction and processing.
+During shows I sit on a Herman Miller Embody gaming chair.

 My home studio setup